Ahmed-Abdlhameed/Git-Github/README.md

 ---

-## Writing on Github
+## Writing on GitHub

-- **Purpose**: These Github pages provides a guideline on how to write and format the README.md file on Github.
+- **Purpose**: These GitHub pages provides a guideline on how to write and format the README.md file on GitHub.

   - [Basic Writing & Formatting Syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
   - [Working With Advanced Formatting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting)